 CORBA standard mandates the implementation of GIOP communication protocol to ensure interoperability across the network.
 PicoCORBA is currenly GIOP 1.0 conformant.
-This does not introduce interoperability problems with 1.1 and 1.2 middlewares, since the CORBA standard dictates that any updated GIOP protocol must be backwards compatible.
-When we generate picoCORBA object references we clearly state that picoCORBA objects must be contacted using GIOP 1.0.
+This does not introduce interoperability problems since the CORBA standard dictates that any updated GIOP protocol must be backwards compatible.

 GIOP dictates that peers which initiate a connection determine the byte order used.
 With GIOP 1.0 the client is always the initiator and therefore the server is required to adapt to the requested byte order.

-PicoObjects are supposed to stay in a con-

-trolled environment and therefore implementing a single byte order may be acceptable.
+PicoObjects are supposed to stay in a controlled environment and therefore implementing a single byte order may be acceptable.
 If this simplification cannot be afforded then picoCORBA objects must implement little endian and big endian versions of all the messages, virtually doubling the resources needed.